be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 APPS = ['production', 'staging', 'monitoring production', 'monitoring staging']
 {% endhighlight %}

-Two versions of main app and two versions of monitoring app are assumed here.
+This assumes two versions of the main app and two versions of the monitoring app.

 Other configuration is done by setting environment variables for the Hubot instance.
 Let's look at what's needed.